mikenguyen13/marketing_research/_book/21-branding.md

 -   [@singh2020a] Preventable, highly controllable, and purposeful crises are bad to the reputation of the culpable ally.
 Deny reaction is effective in repairing company image despite being inferior to decrease and acknowledge/rebuild responses.
 In addition, we show that the non-culpable partner suffers from crises only indirectly, as a result of negative post-crisis sentiments against the partnership

 [@rindfleisch2001b]

 -   Although embeddedness increases both the acquisition and utilization of information in alliances, redundancy decreases the acquisition of information but increases its utilization.

 [@swaminathan2009a]: Marketing Alliances

+[@malhotra2022] Leveraging Co-Followership Patterns on Social Media to Identify Brand Alliance Opportunities

+-   Use Twitter followership data, authors identify brand extension or co-branding opportunities based on common followership patterns.

+-   Introduce brand **transcendence** construct: "measures the extension which a brand's followers overlap with those of other brands in a new category."

 #### Brand acquisitions and disposals